Will COVID-19 impact closing your Real Estate transactions?

 Therefore, in most cases, clients will still be obligated to close their transaction despite any challenges that may be beyond their control.

-For any deals moving forward, consider including a COVID-19 delay clause to protect you and your clients from a delay that is caused directly by COVID-19 disruption (such as a quarantine).
+For any deals moving forward, consider incorporating a COVID-19 delay clause into your real estate transaction to protect you and your clients from a delay that is caused directly by COVID-19 disruption (such as a quarantine).
 This clause should be written and reviewed by a lawyer as it will need to be specific, clear and enforceable.

 Closing can be delayed if an amendment to the agreement of purchase and sale (APS) is signed and agreed upon by all parties.
 If you or your clients foresee the need to postpone or change your closing date, the sooner amendments can be signed by both parties, the better.